 Find DfE research publications and invitations to tender for new research projects.

 Our social research aims to provide high-quality evidence to inform policy development and delivery.

 Building evidence into our services is crucial to improving the education and children’s services we provide.
-We have published a collection of papers which set out key research priorities and questions across education and children’s services for the research community, sector and department.
-We hope these papers will encourage researchers, sector organisations and practitioners to discuss research needs and to contribute to the development of our policy and practice.
+We have published a collection of papers that set out research priorities and questions across education and children’s services for the research community, sector and department.
+We hope these papers will encourage researchers, sector organisations and practitioners to discuss research needs and contribute to the development of our policy and practice.

-More information on how we are building evidence into education and children’s services is available from our ‘Research priorities for education and children’s services’ collection.
+More information on how we are building evidence into education and children’s services is available from our ‘research priorities for education and children’s services’ collection.

-You can find research reports published in the last 5 years on GOV.UK.
 Our archived research is available from the National Archives.

-You can find a list of our current research contracts on Contracts finder.
+You can find a list of our current research contracts on Contracts Finder.